YXFeather/AutoHarvestMod-1.20.1-offhand/Readme_en.md

 - Mushroom (Small ones Only)
 - All kind of grass
 - All kind of flowers
-- *Peeling: Right click on the log with an axe to obtain peeled logs
-- *Farmland: Automatic hoeing
-- *Don't Break White Stone: A game on some servers

 ### License
 This mod is publish under GPLv3.